 Once PE VIRLOCK, has infected your computer system, it begins to modify and create registry entries to prevent detection.
 Once executed, your computer screen typically locks, your files become infected and a ransom is demanded in exchange for the code to decrypt your files.
 In fact, this VIRLOCK is so sophisticated, that it actually checks your location before displaying a personalized ransom message.

-“At that point, your options are to restore from backup, pay the ransom or accept the loss,” explains Bryan Levy, vClient Advisor at United Data Technologies.
+“At that point, your options are to restore from backup, pay the ransom or accept the loss,” explains Bryan Levy, vClient Advisor at UDT.
 “In one instance, we actually contacted the FBI and they said there was nothing they could do.”

 One thing that makes VIRLOCK different from other types of ransomware is that once it gets into a computer or a system network, it triggers an infectious chain.
 Even if the affected files are stored on a removeable drive, VIRLOCK can easily invade a computer once connected.